Our priorities for April 2020 – March 2021

 Healthwatch Somerset’s priorities for this year have been identified and agreed as part of the annual work plan process.
 These projects are:

-The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to maintain care and support for many of our most sick and vulnerable people.
-Many treatments and services were put on hold, while others introduced new ways of delivering care and support.
-As health and social care services recover from COVID-19, public feedback has never been more important to help providers reflect and develop to provide the best possible care.
+The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to reduce infections and maintain care for many of our most sick and vulnerable people.
+Many treatments and services were put on hold, while others introduced new ways of delivering care.

 Children and Adolescent Mental Health Services (CAMHS)